ParamsRaman/paramsraman.github.io/index.markdown

 author_profile: true
 permalink: /index/
 ---
-I am a Machine Learning scientist at Amazon AWS AI working on research and development of efficient optimization algorithms, large batch training and distributed training methods for pre-training large language models.
+I am a Machine Learning scientist at Amazon AWS AI working on research and development of efficient optimization algorithms, large batch training and distributed training methods for pre-training/fine-tuning large language models.

 My research interests lie in Large Scale Machine Learning, Optimization, Distributed Learning, and applications to real-world problems in NLP, Ranking & Recommender Systems and Information Retrieval.
 I am also interested in efficient parameter estimation techniques for bayesian models.
 I obtained my PhD in Computer Science from UC Santa Cruz working with Prof. S.V.N.
 Vishwanathan on hybrid-parallel and de-centralized stochastic optimization algorithms for large-scale machine learning models.
 Before that I received my Masters in Computer Science from Georgia Tech.